 - Attempting to apply for a driver's license on behalf of someone else.

 The most common defense against being convicted of driving with a suspended or revoked license in Virginia is that you did not receive advanced notice that your license was suspended.
 If you can prove that you never received notice in the mail from the Virginia Department of Motor Vehicles of the suspension of your license, it is possible that you may not be convicted of the charge.

-Another common defense against being convicted of driving with a suspended license is that the police did not have probable cause or suspicion to pull you over when you were charged with this crime.
+Another common defense against being convicted of driving with a suspended license is that the police did not have reasonable suspicion to pull you over when you were charged with this crime.
 Unless the police officer personally knows you and your driving history, he or she cannot tell that you have a suspended license just from watching you drive.
 The officer must have another valid reason for making the traffic stop.
 This can include Speeding, Littering, randomly running car tag information, or any violation of the traffic or criminal code.
 If their initial reason for stopping you is invalid or unreasonable, the case may be dismissed.
 This legal requirement is often referred to as the Terry doctrine of "reasonable articulable suspicion" for making a stop.

 If you or someone you know is facing a court case for Driving Without a License or Driving With a Suspended or Revoked License in the Commonwealth of Virginia, call the Law Office today.
 Attorney Wilfred Yeargan offers a free initial consultation to discuss your case.
 He has 21 years of experience working with clients to protect and reinstate their driving privileges, and to avoid the penalties associated with a serious traffic conviction.
 The law office serves Fairfax County, Prince William County, Arlington County, Loudoun County, Town of Vienna, City of Falls Church, the City of Alexandria, Fredericksburg, Stafford County, Warren County, areas of Richmond and Henrico County, and the Northern Neck of Virginia.
 Contact the office today by phone or online to find out what The Law Office of Wilfred Ward Yeargan can do for you.